Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: The Integral Equation Solutions to the --Model Problem

-We can use a similar argument to show that the solution $u^{\tot}$ defined in~\eqref{eqn90.220}, for certain of incoming data, agrees with the limiting absorption solution.
+Solutions to scattering problems can also be found using the limiting absorption principle, (Theorem~\ref{thm2}), however the data in this formulation is used differently from how it used in the transmission formulation above.
+We can use an argument, similar to that used in the proof of Theorem~\ref{thm3}, to show that the solution $u^{\tot}$ defined in~\eqref{eqn90.220}, for certain types of incoming data, agrees with the limiting absorption solution.
 The simplest case is when $u^{\In}_r=0$ and

 is a sum of incoming wave-guide modes from the left.
 In this case the integral equations in~\eqref{eqn122.203} are solvable and the solutions $(\sigma,\tau)$ have asymptotic expansions like those in~\eqref{eqn114.220}.
-The functions $u^{l,r}$ defined in~\eqref{eqn89.220}, which are solutions to $(\Delta+q_{l,r}+k^2)u^{l,r},$ are outgoing in their respective half spaces.
+The functions $u^{l,r}$ defined in~\eqref{eqn89.220}, which are solutions to $(\Delta+q_{l,r}+k^2)u^{l,r}=0,$ are outgoing in their respective half spaces.